Josh Pace

 Joshua Michael Pace (born May 23, 1983) is an American former professional basketball player who spent the majority of his ten-year career playing in the New Zealand National Basketball League.
 He also had successful stints playing college basketball for Syracuse and playing in the ABA for the Mavericks.
-He currently serves as the head coach for the Western New Mexico Mustangs women's basketball team.
+He currently serves as an assistant coach for the Old Dominion Monarchs women's basketball team.

 High school career

-Pace attended Griffin High School in Griffin, Georgia where as a senior in 2000–01, he averaged 26.0 points, 9.7 rebounds and three steals per game.
+Pace was born in Griffin, Georgia.
+He attended Griffin High School, where as a senior in 2000–01, he averaged 26.0 points, 9.7 rebounds and three steals per game.
 His honors in high school included four selections each to the all-region and all-state teams, regional player of the year twice, and selection in the Street & Smith’s and Nike All-American clubs.

 College career

 2001–02

 In his freshman year at Syracuse, Pace finished seventh on the team in scoring average (4.3) and fifth in steals average (0.9), appearing in 32 of 36 games.